 FAQs

-What is meant by data security?
+What do you mean by data security?

 What are the 3 types of data security?